queer-community-allies/queer-community-allies/resources/index.md

 ## 🏳️‍🌈 Teen Volunteer Opportunities

-List under construction...
-Do you know of some teen service opportunities in north Utah County or south Salt Lake County?

 - [GLSEN National Student Council](https://www.glsen.org/nsc) - virtual
 - [Project Rainbow](https://www.projectrainbowutah.org/volunteer) - in person

 ## 🏳️‍🌈 Help for School Clubs

 [Our local GSAs](/resources/gsas.html)
 - [GSA Network ~ What is a GSA club?](https://gsanetwork.org/what-is-a-gsa/)
 - [ACLU ~ How to Start a Gay-Straight Alliance (GSA)](https://www.aclu.org/other/how-start-gay-straight-alliance-gsa)